TimeMagazine/county-health-rankings/README.md

 ##Usage

-To convert the Excel files to JSON, run this command:
+We've already converted the Excel files into nested JSON files by year, available in the `json` directory.
+You can easily recreate this step with the following command:

+	./parse_xls_files.json

+To get data for each county for each year, just pass the name of the dataset and the field you want:

+	./extract.js --dataset='Adult smoking' --field='% Smokers' > data/smoking.json